-Non-Hodgkins Lymphomas Non-Hodgkins LymphomasRelated Tools & References « Back to Non-Hodgkins Lymphomas Index Sorted Alphabetically A-Z Sort by popularity Abdominal Pain Advance Medical Directives Chest Pain Chills Chronic Cough Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Fatigue Fever How to Choose a Doctor Itching Swollen Lymph Nodes Weakness Weight Loss Sorted by Popularity (as on MedicineNet) Sort alphabetically Itching Weakness Chills Fatigue Abdominal Pain Chest Pain Weight Loss Swollen Lymph Nodes Chronic Cough Fever How to Choose a Doctor Doctor: Checklist to Take To Your Doctor's Appointment Advance Medical Directives Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Non-Hodgkin's Lymphoma by Our Doctors Related Diseases & Conditions 24 articles Swollen Lymph Nodes Lymph nodes help the body's immune system fight infections.
+Non-Hodgkins Lymphomas Non-Hodgkins LymphomasRelated Tools & References « Back to Non-Hodgkins Lymphomas Index Sorted Alphabetically A-Z Sort by popularity Abdominal Pain Advance Medical Directives Chest Pain Chills Chronic Cough Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Fatigue Fever How to Choose a Doctor Itching Swollen Lymph Nodes Weakness Weight Loss Sorted by Popularity (as on MedicineNet) Sort alphabetically Itching Chills Weakness Fatigue Abdominal Pain Chest Pain Weight Loss Swollen Lymph Nodes Chronic Cough How to Choose a Doctor Fever Advance Medical Directives Doctor: Checklist to Take To Your Doctor's Appointment Doctor: Getting the Most from Your Doctor's Appointment Suggested Reading on Non-Hodgkin's Lymphoma by Our Doctors Related Diseases & Conditions 24 articles Swollen Lymph Nodes Lymph nodes help the body's immune system fight infections.
 Causes of swollen lymph nodes (glands) may include infection (viral, bacterial, fungal, parasites).
-Helicobacter Pylori (H pylori) Helicobacter pylori (H. pylori) is a bacterium that causes chronic inflammation (gastritis) of the inner lining of the stomach in humans.
-This bacteria Itching Itching can be a common problem.
+Leukemia Leukemia is a type of cancer of the blood cells in which the growth and development of the blood cells are abnormal.
+Strictly speaking, leukemia should Itching Itching can be a common problem.
 Itches can be localized or generalized.
-There are many causes of itching to include: infection (jock itch, vaginal itch), Leukemia Leukemia is a type of cancer of the blood cells in which the growth and development of the blood cells are abnormal.
-Strictly speaking, leukemia should Night Sweats Night sweats are severe hot flashes that occur at night and result in a drenching sweat.
+There are many causes of itching to include: infection (jock itch, vaginal itch), Helicobacter Pylori (H pylori) Helicobacter pylori (H. pylori) is a bacterium that causes chronic inflammation (gastritis) of the inner lining of the stomach in humans.
+This bacteria Abdominal Pain (Causes, Remedies, Treatment) Abdominal pain can have many causes.
+Some of the less serious causes include bloating, gas, colitis, endometriosis, food poisoning, GERD, IBS, and ovarian Night Sweats Night sweats are severe hot flashes that occur at night and result in a drenching sweat.
 In order to distinguish night sweats that arise from medical causes Thrombocytopenia (Low Platelet Count) Thrombocytopenia refers to a decreased number of platelets in the blood.
-There are many causes of thrombocytopenia such as decreased platelet production Hepatitis C (HCV, Hep C) Hepatitis C is an inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread by blood transfusion, hemodialysis, and needle Abdominal Pain (Causes, Remedies, Treatment) Abdominal pain can have many causes.
-Some of the less serious causes include bloating, gas, colitis, endometriosis, food poisoning, GERD, IBS, and ovarian Chest Pain Chest pain is a common complaint by a patient in the ER.
-Causes of chest pain include broken or bruised ribs, pleurisy, pneumothorax, shingles, pneumonia, Cough Chronic cough is a cough that does not go away and is generally a symptom of another disorder such as asthma, allergic rhinitis, sinus infection, cigarette Ascites Ascites, the accumulation of fluid in the abdominal cavity is most commonly caused by cirrhosis of the liver.
-Some of the other causes of ascites include Fever Although a fever technically is any body temperature above the normal of 98.6 degrees F. (37 degrees C.), in practice a person is usually not considered Floaters Eye floaters are deposits or condensation that forms in the eye's vitreous humor.
+There are many causes of thrombocytopenia such as decreased platelet production Cough Chronic cough is a cough that does not go away and is generally a symptom of another disorder such as asthma, allergic rhinitis, sinus infection, cigarette Chest Pain Chest pain is a common complaint by a patient in the ER.
+Causes of chest pain include broken or bruised ribs, pleurisy, pneumothorax, shingles, pneumonia, Ascites Ascites, the accumulation of fluid in the abdominal cavity is most commonly caused by cirrhosis of the liver.
+Some of the other causes of ascites include Hepatitis C (HCV, Hep C) Hepatitis C is an inflammation of the liver due to the hepatitis C virus (HCV), which is usually spread by blood transfusion, hemodialysis, and needle Fever Although a fever technically is any body temperature above the normal of 98.6 degrees F. (37 degrees C.), in practice a person is usually not considered Floaters Eye floaters are deposits or condensation that forms in the eye's vitreous humor.
 These deposits cast shadows on the retina, and as the eye moves, the Fatigue Fatigue can be described in various ways.
 Sometimes fatigue is described as feeling a lack of energy and motivation (both mental and physical).
 The causes Enlarged Spleen (Splenomegaly) An enlarged spleen or splenomegaly is generally caused by other diseases or conditions such as infections, cancers, blood disorders, or decreased blood Bone Cancer Bone cancer is a rare type of cancer that occurs in cells that make up the bones.
 Primary bone cancer that arises in bone cells is different than metastatic Cancer Cancer is a disease caused by an abnormal growth of cells, also called malignancy.
 It is a group of 100 different diseases, and is not contagious.
 Cancer Hodgkin's Disease Hodgkin's disease is a cancer of the lymphatic system with symptoms that include unexplained, recurring fevers, unexplained weight loss, itchy skin, and Human Immunodeficiency Virus (HIV) The human immunodeficiency virus (HIV) causes HIV infection and the acquired immunodeficiency syndrome (AIDS).
-Symptoms and signs of HIV infection include Superior Vena Cava Syndrome Superior vena cava syndrome is compression of the superior vena cava vein located in the upper chest.
-Causes of superior vena cava include lung cancer, Cancer Risk Factors Though it's difficult to say why some people develop cancer while others don't, research shows that certain risk factors increase a person's odds of developing Eosinophilic Fasciitis Eosinophilic fasciitis is a skin disease that causes thickening and inflammation of the skin and fascia.
+Symptoms and signs of HIV infection include Cancer Risk Factors Though it's difficult to say why some people develop cancer while others don't, research shows that certain risk factors increase a person's odds of developing Superior Vena Cava Syndrome Superior vena cava syndrome is compression of the superior vena cava vein located in the upper chest.
+Causes of superior vena cava include lung cancer, Eosinophilic Fasciitis Eosinophilic fasciitis is a skin disease that causes thickening and inflammation of the skin and fascia.
 Symptoms include redness, warmth, and hardening Cancer Fatigue Cancer fatigue is a lack of energy that is caused by cancer or cancer treatment, including chemotherapy, radiation, biological therapy, or bone marrow Caregiving Most often, caregivers take care of other adults who are ill or disabled.
 Less often, caregivers are grandparents raising their grandchildren.
 The majority Medications 3 articles Procedures & Tests 14 articles Pictures, Images & Quizzes 1 articles Doctor's & Expert's Views 7 articles Health News 12 articles Health Features 2 articles STAY INFORMED Get the latest health and medical information delivered direct to your inbox!